earthlab/earthlab.github.io/_posts/courses/earth-analytics/09-multispectral-remote-sensing-review/how-to/2017-03-01-howto01-add-variables-to-rmd-R.md

 total_area <- (800 * 7) / 2
 ```

-Youcan add any variable that youwant to a report using the syntax
+We can add any variable that we want to a report using the syntax

 `"r total_area"`